data-dot-all/dataall/documentation/userguide/docs/monitoring.md

 We modify the security group of our Aurora RDS database to communicate with Quicksight, then we can use AWS Quicksight to create rich dynamic analyses and dashboards based on the information on RDS.
 Once the deployment is complete you need to follow the next steps:

-Pre-requisite: Quicksight Enterprise Edition
+**1) Pre-requisite: Quicksight Enterprise Edition**
+We need to subscribe to Quicksight and allow data.all domain to embed dashboards, follow the instructions in the step 4 of the
+<a href="environments.html#link-environment">Linking environment section</a>.

-**1) Create Quicksight VPC connection**
+**2) Create Quicksight VPC connection**

 Follow the steps in the
 <a href="https://docs.aws.amazon.com/quicksight/latest/user/vpc-creating-a-connection-in-quicksight.html">documentation</a>